 This place was named the most beautiful cafe in the world, so I don’t need to say anything more about it.
 Opened in 1894, the building has an Italian Renaissance style that will leave you speechless.
 The cafe is located inside the Boscolo Hotel and for years It was the official address for European artists.
 It survived many changes in Hungary’s political and economic system without losing its elegance.
-All this comes with a price, the meals and the afternoon is not cheap, but even if you are traveling on a budget it’s worth to stop by and have a coffee.
+All this comes with a price, the meals and the afternoon tea are not cheap, but even if you are traveling on a budget it’s worth stopping by and having a coffee.

 How to travel to Budapest